v-rajagt/IntuneDocs/intune-user-help/enroll-your-device-in-intune-macos-cp.md

 1. Go to [Enroll My Mac](https://go.microsoft.com/fwlink/?linkid=853070).
 2. The Company Portal installer .pkg file will download.
 Open the installer and continue through the steps.
 3. Agree to the software license agreement.
-4. Enter your password or registered fingerprint to install the software.
+4. Enter your device password or registered fingerprint to install the software.
 5. Open Company Portal.

 > [!IMPORTANT]
-> Microsoft AutoUpdate might open and update your Microsoft software.
+> Microsoft AutoUpdate might open to update your Microsoft software.
 After all updates are installed, open the Company Portal app.
 For the best setup experience, install the latest versions of Microsoft AutoUpdate and Company Portal.

 ### Enroll your Mac